Russell Henderson: Biography

+Sterling Betancourt, Ralph Cherrie and I were playing, walking up and down the street.
+People here say three people can’t play pan, that’s not a steelband, but in England people liked it.
+At the street fete there were also a clown and a donkey cart.
+After a while the pan started to feel heavy around my neck, so I told the clown: 'Let's take a walk down the street.'
+We began to move and people joined us, all kinds of people who had gone shopping joined us with their bags, so we made a big circle before coming back to the fete."

+With the procession being an overwhelming success, it was repeated the following year, and then became an annual event; according to music journalist Lloyd Bradley: "Within three or four years, it was being called the Notting Hill Carnival."

-He was a friend of the 606 Club in London, where he performed a monthly show with his revised jazz quartet, sharing the evening with the Al Whynette Band.
+From 1971, Henderson was a friend of the 606 Club in Chelsea, where he performed a monthly show with his revised jazz quartet, sharing the evening with the Al Whynette Band.
 In his retirement Henderson gave numerous interviews with BBC Radio 4 and BBC Four on his Notting Hill past.

 Russell Henderson died on 18 August 2015 at the age of 91.

 Honours

-In 2006, Henderson was appointed a member of The Most Excellent Order of the British Empire for Services to Music.
+In 2006, Henderson was appointed a member of The Most Excellent Order of the British Empire (MBE) for Services to Music.

 On Friday, 24 August 2012, just prior to the Notting Hill Carnival weekend, the Nubian Jak Community Trust organised the unveiling of two blue plaques in Notting Hill at the junction of Tavistock Road known as "Carnival Square", to honour the contributions to the development of Carnival by two "living giants": Russell Henderson, the Trinidadian musician who led the first carnival parade in 1965, and Leslie Palmer, also from Trinidad and Tobago, who is credited with helping transform the local community festival into an internationally recognised event.